sercankulcu/sercankulcu.github.io/_memory/2010-06-04-two-wrong-questions.md

 A right existed.
 Access to the right was another matter.

 Years later, I remember very little of the mathematics from that exam.
 I remember the red book, the number thirty-three, and the extraordinary relief of discovering that sometimes the student is confused because the question is wrong.

+## After Two Wrong Questions

+The useful part is not a lesson so much as a texture.
+What returns is the public awkwardness of learning how to be a person among other people.

+Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.
+That is why the memory keeps its weight without becoming dramatic.